 Date: Thursdays 20th, 27th June & 4th July 2019

 Venue: Ellingham Primary School, Ellingham Rd, Chessington KT9 2JA

 Places cost £50.00 each.

-There are some free places available for Barnes Primary parents who need them.
-Please contact the school if you would like to be considered for one.
+There are some free places available for Ellingham Primary parents who need them.
+Please contact the school office if you would like to be considered for one.

 additional places can be added at checkout